Chori Turia Nu Shaak

 Most daily Gujarati shaaks or vegetables are simple with few spices.
 Many homes use fresh ginger and fresh green chilis, little or no red chili powder, turmeric powder and all have dhana jiru powder added at the end.
 Dhana is coriander and jiru is cumin.
 Every Gujarati Masala(spice)box or tin will have dhana jiru powder.

-Here are some examples of simple shaaks:
+Here are some simple shaaks you may like:

 Try replacing the turia or ridge gourd with chopped brinjal or cook it with some peas.
 Adding cubed potatoes is another option.